Tutorial

 )

-# CodeAct approach - writing custom analysis code
+# CodeAct approach - generates and executes Ruby code dynamically

 Next Steps